 Expert Thomas Ogren spills the secrets of how his allergy-fighting garden grows – and how yours can too.
-First published in Allergic Living magazine; to subscribe click here.
+First published in Allergic Living magazine; learn about the e-magazine here.

 Thomas Ogren is a self-professed sexist – at least in the garden.
 The horticulturist, teacher and author prefers female plants of most species because it’s the male plants that expel enormous amounts of pollen into the air – triggering allergic symptoms from sneezes to watery eyes, congestion and even asthmatic wheezing.
 And the girls of the various species?
 They’re the ones cleaning up, Ogren says.
 “Female plants make no pollen, and they always trap it.”